-Researching Digital Interculturality
+Centre for Digital Interculturality Studies

-Maybe you’re interested in our research and activities?
+Maybe you’re interested in our story?

 Then take a closer look!